Muon collider probes of Majorana neutrino dipole moments and masses

-We thank Marco Ardu, Sacha Davidson, Sudip Jana, Danny Marfatia and Daniele Montanino for interesting conversations on neutrino dipole moments.
+We thank Marco Ardu, Sacha Davidson, Sudip Jana, Danny Marfatia and Daniele Montanino, for conversations on neutrino dipole moments, and Richard Ruiz, for discussions of the event simulations.
 The authors would like to express special thanks to the Mainz Institute for Theoretical Physics (MITP) of the Cluster of Excellence PRISMA+ (Project ID 39083149), for its hospitality and support during the MITP Capri Program 2022 on `Neutrinos, Flavour and Beyond'.
 MF has received support from the European Union Horizon 2020 research and innovation program under the Marie Sk\l odowska-Curie grant agreements No 860881-HIDDeN and No 101086085–ASYMMETRY.
-The work of N.V. is supported by ICSC – Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing, funded by European Union – NextGenerationEU, reference code CN\_00000013.
+The work of NV is supported by ICSC – Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing, funded by European Union – NextGenerationEU, reference code CN\_00000013.